synpixel/lune-generate-cdp/README.md

 `lune-generate-cdp` can/cannot:

-- ✅ export definitions for commands
+- ✅ generate definitions for commands
-- ✅ export definitions for events
+- ✅ generate definitions for events
-- ✅ export general type definitions
+- ✅ generate general type definitions
-- ❌ export **type** definitions for commands
+- ❌ generate **type** definitions for commands
-- ❌ export **type** definitions for events
+- ❌ generate **type** definitions for events